The Scott Adkins Vs Marko Zaror Undisputed 3 Fight Is The Best Of The Series

+The Undisputed movies have had some incredible fights, but the best of the series remains the final showdown between Scott Adkins and Marko Zaror.
 The final showdown between Scott Adkins and Marko Zaror in Undisputed 3: Redemption is the best fight of the series.
 The Undisputed franchise didn’t start off with a big bang with its first entry in 2002, but the straight-to-video sequel Undisputed 2: Last Man Standing defied the odds, switching the series from boxing to MMA and becoming a modern action classic overnight.
 The sequel also transitioned Adkins’ Yuri Boyka from antagonist to anti-hero, pitting him against Zaror’s Dolor in a prison tournament with the victor to be granted his freedom – and the stakes of the tournament and Boyka’s own personal challenges to overcome are what make Undisputed 3’s finale so phenomenal.

 Right off the bat, the fighters are extremely incentivized to defeat each other, but things aren’t what they seem for the martial arts competition.
 Boyka and his fellow competitors are forced to perform backbreaking labor while only being granted limited time to train.
 This is by design since the prison officials, in conjunction with betting mobsters gunning for a big payday, are trying to rig the competition for Dolor.
 With the villain exempted from the daily labor, able to train freely, and given a steady supply of performance-enhancing drugs, Dolor seems to have his victory laid out right in front of him.
+All of that would make Boyka’s final duel in the ring a challenge that he’d never faced before, but he’s also dealing with the handicap of his bad knee from Undisputed 2.

 RELATED: